benibela/xidel/readme.txt

 =========================================== Input formats =============================================

-Xidel supports html and xml input, and the option input-format can be used to set the parsing behaviour:
+Xidel supports html and xml input, and the option input-format can be used to set the parsing behavior:

-auto:           Automatically switch between html and xml
+auto:           Automatically detect the format

 html:           The input will be parsed as html.
                 Missing tags like head, body, tbody are automatically created.